International Security and Missile Defense

 Second, the significant progress that has been made in implementing the European Phased Adaptive Approach (EPAA) over the past year; and;

-Third, I will discuss cooperation on missile defense with allies, such as Romania, and partners outside of Europe.
+Third, cooperation on missile defense with allies and partners outside of Europe.

-The United States and NATO remain committed to establishing ever more capable missile defenses to address the ballistic missile threat to Europe.
-The transatlantic bond is unbreakable and that is reflected in cooperation at all levels in the NATO alliance.
+The United States and NATO are committed to establishing ever more capable missile defenses to address the ballistic missile threat to Europe.

-The U.S. commitment to NATO missile defense and the sites in Romania and Poland remains ironclad.
+As U.S. Secretary of Defense Chuck Hagel noted in March 2013, the U.S. commitment to NATO missile defense and the sites in Romania and Poland remains “ironclad.”

-Last month, President Obama released his Fiscal Year 2016 budget submission that aligns defense program priorities and resources with the 2014 Quadrennial Defense Review (QDR).
+On March 4, 2014, President Obama released his Fiscal Year 2015 budget submission that aligns defense program priorities and resources with the 2014 Quadrennial Defense Review (QDR).

-Let me highlight a couple of key points that you may find of interest:
+Let me highlight a couple of key issues that you may find of interest:

-The Administration is requesting over $8B for the Missile Defense Agency in FY-16.
-Despite pressure on the DOD budget, funding for EPAA and missile defense programs remains a priority.
-With regard to U.S. homeland defense the funding request increases the number of long-range missile defense interceptors deployed in Alaska and California from 30 to 44 by 2017.
+With regard to U.S. homeland defense provides funding to increase the number of long-range missile defense interceptors deployed in Alaska and California 30 to 44 by 2017.

 It also funds a number of other programs to enhance the long-range system such as a new kill vehicle and new long-range discrimination radar.

-With regard to regional missile defense, the budget continues funding to complete work on the missile defense base at Devesulu in Romania and provides $169 million for construction and $164.089 million over FY16-18 for procurement of Aegis Ashore for Poland.
+With regard to regional missile defense, the budget continues funding to complete work on the missile defense base at Devesulu in Romania and provides additional funding ($225.7 million) for the missile defense base in Poland.

-The fact that the United States continues to devote such significant resources to the missile defense program, even in the face of fiscal constraints, is a clear signal of the importance the U.S. places on the program, including the sites in Romania and Poland.
+The fact that the United States continues to devote such significant resources to the missile defense program is a clear signal of the importance the U.S. places on the program, including the sites in Romania and Poland.

 European Phased Adaptive Approach